Martha Foley

 Martha Foley (March 21, 1897 – September 5, 1977) was an American writer.
-She co-founded Story magazine in 1931 with her husband Whit Burnett, and achieved some celebrity by introducing notable authors through the magazine, such as J. D. Salinger, Tennessee Williams and Richard Wright.
+She co-founded Story magazine in 1931 with her husband Whit Burnett, and introduced notable authors through the magazine, such as J. D. Salinger, Tennessee Williams and Richard Wright.
 In 1941 she became the series editor for The Best American Short Stories series.

 Early life

 Foley was born in Boston, Massachusetts, on March 21, 1897, to Walter and Margaret M. C. Foley.
 When she was seven, both her parents fell ill, and were unable to care for her.
-She dealt with this by writing a novel about a fortunate girl who got to go to boarding school.
-At about this time, she became an avid reader, escaping into fiction.
-It is surmised that this laid the foundation for her later literary achievements, and when she developed an acute sympathy for the human condition.
+She dealt with this by writing a novel about a girl who got to go to boarding school.

-From 1909 to 1915, she attended Boston Girls' Latin School, and even then aspired to be a writer.
-The school magazine published her first short story, "Jabberwock," when she was eleven years old.
-After graduating from the 'Girls School' she attended Boston University but did not graduate.
+From 1909 to 1915, she attended Boston Girls' Latin School.
+The school magazine published her first short story, "Jabberwock", when she was eleven years old.
+After graduating, she attended Boston University but did not graduate.

 Foley became active in both the suffrage and socialist movements.
 She participated in the women's suffrage demonstration that confronted President Woodrow Wilson when he visited Boston on February 24, 1919.

 Career

-After leaving Boston University, Foley chose a career as journalist and foreign correspondent for a succession of newspapers.
+After leaving Boston University, Foley began a career as journalist and foreign correspondent for a succession of newspapers.
 These included the Boston Herald, the San Francisco Record, and the New York Daily News.
 In 1927, she moved to Paris, where she worked for the Paris Herald and wrote fiction.